RegardsOss/RegardsOss.github.io/docs/setup/swarm-quick-setup.md

 :::info Don't go away !
-You've just deployed on your(s) server(s) the core of REGARDS, but many REGARDS microservices are still missing...
+You've just deployed the heart of REGARDS, but many REGARDS microservices are still missing...
-In the next chapter, you'll discover which microservices are required for your own environment and how to deploy them using Ansible.
+**Click on the link Introduction just below**, you'll discover how to customize your inventory to improve your deployment.
 :::